What are the main section of a resume?

-If you need to do some explaining about your history or your current situation. for instance if you are applying for a career outside of your major and you need to make the connections about how you have the skills necessary to do that career that can be a useful way to include an objective statement.
+If you need to do some explaining about your history or your current situation.
+For instance, if you are applying for a career outside of your major and you need to make connections about how you have the skills necessary to do that career that can be a useful way to include an objective statement.

 It can also be useful when you're making a big career change that doesn't make a lot of sense in a linear sense.
 For instance, if you were working in a pharmacy and decided all of a sudden that you wanted to go into accounting or something so you would want to explain that career change and why you're qualified to do that change.